PTSD

 Here at Sequoia, we understand that trauma is an underlying factor in many mental and behavioral health disorders.
 We also know that if it is not recognized and resolved, treating its symptoms will not make a lasting difference.

 That is why your treatment is personalized through-and-through.
 In combination with traditional talk therapy, our therapists administer a number of evidence-based interventions.
 One of our clinically-trained therapists will work directly with you on a daily basis to develop the right treatment protocol for you.
+The entire Sequoia support staff are Certified Trauma Support Specialists through the Arizona Trauma Institute.

 Reach out to us, and discover how our trauma-based treatment approach can help you find healing from symptoms of PTSD today.